GoogleCloudPlatform/php-tools/src/Fixers/ClientUpgradeFixer/README.md

 <?php
 // .php-cs-fixer.google.php

-// The fixer MUST autoload google/cloud classes.
-This line is only necessary if
+// The fixer MUST autoload google/cloud classes. require __DIR__ . '/vendor/autoload.php';
-// "php-cs-fixer" was installed in a different composer.json, e.g. with
-// "composer global require".
-require __DIR__ . '/vendor/autoload.php';

 // configure the fixer to run with the new surface fixer